connorjarrett/portfolio/README.md

 ### 🚧 Construction Update 5/11/2022

 Work on the website is going smoothly and lots of the content is now filled in.
 I think it will be ready for release sometime soon.
-Although I might hold the release until Christmas just for the extra festivities 🎄

 ### 🚩Work begins September 2022